 - using food as a way to deal with boredom or stress

-- using food as a way to manage uncomfortable or distressing emotions
+- using food as a way to manage uncomfortable or distressing emotions, or to feel in control

-- using food and eating as form of self-punishment
+- using food and eating, or food restriction, as form of self-punishment

 - eating in private or avoiding social situations involving food